Kim-Macdonald/mergeQCresults_plusMissing/README.md

 # mergeQCresults_plusMissing

 ## Description
+Replaces the need to use merge_ncov_qc_results and MergeQCResultsWithRemovedSamples separately.
+Use this instead.

 Combines results from artic, ncovtools, pangolin, and ncov-watch into 1 table, and adds any samples removed (no consensus made) to the end (.append)

 Use this one script instead of merge_ncov_qc_results and MergeQCResultsWithRemovedSamples together.